-In Figures \ref{fig:PR_res_1} and \ref{fig:PR_res_2}, we see that the GAN-based posterior mean estimator considerably outperforms the TV-regularized method.
-Here, the very low oversampling ratios severely affect the performance of TV regularization even though it is a good fit for the underlying images.
-In fact, the TV reconstruction is barely better than the initial Tikhonov reconstruction for the second case.
-On the other hand, despite the scarcity of measurements, our estimator remarkably yields excellent results.
+In Figures \ref{fig:PR_res_1} and \ref{fig:PR_res_2}, we see that the GAN-based posterior-mean estimator outperforms the TV-regularized method considerably.
+Here, the very low oversampling ratios severely affect the performance of TV regularization, even though it is a good fit for the underlying images.
+By contrast, despite the scarcity of measurements, our estimator remarkably yields excellent results.
 This highlights the potential of learning-based priors for highly ill-posed problems.
-Finally, we observe that as one would expect, the standard deviation maps indicate higher uncertainty at the edges for the posterior mean estimator.
+Finally, we observe that, as one would expect, the standard-deviation maps indicate higher uncertainty at the edges for the posterior-mean estimator.